-Federal Mineral Lease (FML) revenue increased by 52.5 percent to \$125.1 million in FY 2021-22 and is forecast to increase by an additional 13.8 percent in FY 2022-23 to \$142.4 million due to continued elevated oil and gas prices throughout the fiscal year.
-This is an upward revision of \$4.0 million from the September forecast largely predicated upon above-expectation FML revenue collections in the first quarter of the fiscal year.
-Oil and gas price expectations for FY 2022-23 largely remain in line with the September forecast.
+Federal Mineral Lease (FML) revenue increased by 52.5 percent to \$125.1 million in FY 2021-22 and is forecast to increase by an additional 39.5 percent in FY 2022-23 to \$174.5 million primarily due to elevated natural gas prices throughout the first half of the fiscal year driving higher revenue collections.
+This is an upward revision of \$30.5 million from the March forecast predicated upon above-expectation FML revenue collections in the third quarter of the fiscal year.
+Since the recent peak of Henry Hub natural gas prices in late summer at nearly \$10 per million BTU, prices have plummeted well below the long-term average to around \$2 per million BTU as of mid-May.
+With the price decline, revenue is also expected to soften in the final quarter of FY 2022-23 and into FY 2023-24.